viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 > The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
 More than three (polyadic) requires very special justification — and then shouldn’t be used anyway.

-In my opinion, the three parameters are still fine.
+In my opinion, the three parameters are fine.

 Don't